Skip to main content

 Curly top virus symptoms

-Beet curly top virus on common bean (Phaseolus vulgaris) — Photo: Howard F. Schwartz, Colorado State University, Bugwood.org · CC BY 3.0 US
+Beet curly top virus on common bean (Phaseolus vulgaris) (resized, converted to WebP) — Photo: Howard F. Schwartz, Colorado State University, Bugwood.org · CC BY 3.0 US

 Southern blight Sclerotium rolfsii (= Athelia rolfsii / Agroathelia rolfsii)

-Severe Disease Summer Peak window months: Jun, Jul, Aug.
+Severe Disease May–Sep Peak window months: May, Jun, Jul, Aug, Sep.

 A soil-borne fungus (*Sclerotium rolfsii*) that attacks plant stems right at the soil line during hot weather.
 It hits over 500 different plant species.
 Two telltale signs to look for: white fan-shaped fungal growth on the lower stem, mulch, and soil surface, and tan-brown spherical sclerotia (they look like mustard seeds) on infected tissue.
 Most active during sustained heat with humid conditions.